GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex2.md

-__Purpose:__ In this step, all the data needed will be loaded into QGIS.
+__Purpose:__ In this step, all the data needed will be loaded into a QGIS-project so we can analyse the data.

 __Tool:__ No specific tools are needed, only QGIS.